 Heartburn: How To Deal With It Effectively

 Gastroesophageal reflux disease is a more severe form of acid reflux with more severe symptoms.
-The oesophagus is the tube in the body that delivers food to your stomach.
-Usually, stomach acid cannot seep into the oesophagus as the oesophagus has a barrier to prevent this- the lower oesophageal sphincter.
+The esophagus is the tube in the body that delivers food to your stomach.
+Usually, stomach acid cannot seep into the esophagus as the esophagus has a barrier to prevent this – the lower esophageal sphincter.
 This sphincter stays closed and only opens when you swallow.
-However, acid reflux can weaken its muscles and in some severe cases, this can greatly increase the risk of oesophageal cancer.
+However, acid reflux can weaken its muscles and in some severe cases, this can greatly increase the risk of esophageal cancer.
 Diet plays an important role in heartburn.
 The following foods can be quite problematic:

-Excessive alcohol intake is never a good idea and it increasing the risk of acid reflux only furthers this point.
-Aside from being able to relax the lower oesophageal sphincter, studies have shown how alcohol can also increase the levels of stomach acid in the body which increased the risk for heartburn.
-Furthermore, excessive consumption of alcohol can also harm the lining of the oesophagus and this makes it more sensitive to stomach acid.
+Excessive alcohol intake is never a good idea and increasing the risk of acid reflux only furthers this point.
+Aside from being able to relax the lower esophageal sphincter, studies have shown how alcohol can also increase the levels of stomach acid in the body, which increases the risk of heartburn.
+Furthermore, excessive consumption of alcohol can also harm the lining of the esophagus and this makes it more sensitive to stomach acid.

 3. Citrus drinks

 Your favorite citrus drink may be the cause of your recent heartburn.
-Although it’s not entirely clear on why it happens, studies have shown that citrus drinks are capable of causing acid reflux.
+Although it’s not entirely clear as to why this happens, studies have shown that citrus drinks are capable of causing acid reflux.

 4. High-fat foods

 Foods high in fat, regardless of whether they’re good fats or bad fats, may cause heartburn.
-High fat-foods are capable of relaxing the lower oesophageal sphincter.
+High fat foods are capable of relaxing the lower esophageal sphincter.
 Furthermore, the fat from the foods boosts the release of the hormone cholecystokinin (CCK).
-Not only can this hormone relax the lower oesophageal sphincter, but it also encourages food to sit in the stomach longer and this can increase the risk of acid reflux.
+Not only can this hormone relax the lower esophageal sphincter, but it also encourages food to sit in the stomach longer and this can increase the risk of acid reflux.

-Like the other foods on this list, onions may relax the lower oesophageal sphincter.
+Like the other foods on this list, onions may relax the lower esophageal sphincter.
 Furthermore, onions are high in fermentable fibre which promotes belching which can exacerbate acid reflux symptoms.

 According to a study published in the journal Gut, adding table salt to your meals or consuming salted foods can greatly increase your risk of acid reflux.

 Sodas and carbonated beverages have been linked to acid reflux.
-Studies have shown their potential to relax the lower oesophageal sphincter and increase the level of acidity in stomach acid.
+Studies have shown their potential to relax the lower esophageal sphincter and increase the level of acidity in stomach acid.

 9. Spicy foods